w3c/webappsec-permissions-policy/integration.md

 policies present.
 As a rough guide:

-* Features which have already been widely available on the web platform, but which Feature Policy can now disable selectively, should use `*`.
+* Features which have already been widely available on the web platform, but which Permissions Policy can now disable selectively, should use `*`.
 This ensures that the majority of documents on the web, as well as documents which are framed without their knowledge, will continue to behave as expected by their original authors.
 * New powerful features are often specified such that they are available in top-level browsing contexts only, and are not available in cross-origin child frames, for security.
 These kinds of features should use a default allowlist of `'self'` to provide this behaviour.
-In this case, Feature Policy also grants site authors the ability to selectively enable the feature in other origins, but the default behaviour is to disable it.
+In this case, Permissions Policy also grants site authors the ability to selectively enable the feature in other origins, but the default behaviour is to disable it.